eastgenomics/eggd_plot_variant_baf/README.md

 - `max_baf` : The maximum BAF for the baf plot.
 Default is 0.96
 - `min_depth` : The minimum depth for the BAF plot.
 Default is 5
 - `symmetry` : Whether to plot symmetrical points on the BAF plot (BAF and 1-BAF).
 Default is true.
+- `max_pop_af` : The maximum Population Allele Frequency to keep (e.g., 0.05).
+If NULL, no AF filtering is applied.Default is NULL.

 #### Parameters for Depth plot:
 - `bin_size : The bin size to use for plotting depth.
 If left blank, the app will dynamically calculate an appropriate bin size based on the input size.
 It defaults to a bin size of 1 for small targeted datasets (fewer than 2,000 data points).